DataONEorg/dataone-web/content/news/one-million-datasets.md

 - Milestone
 - Network Growth
 - Metacat
+image:
+  template: image
+  src: "uploads/dataone-search-2026.png"
+  alttext: "Screenshot of a DataONE catalog search showing over 1 million datasets, with an interactive map of dataset counts by region"
+  type: default
 ---

 On April 23, 2026, the DataONE network surpassed 1 million available datasets!
 Our data catalog spans many disciplines, from environmental science to social science, supported by over 65 member repositories.
 This accomplishment was possible thanks to our network members who have consistently contributed to our community.